 - Water to be added to the beaten eggs Double the volume of the beaten eggs (Water to egg ratio 2:1)

-PREPARATION FOR SILKEN CHINESE STEAMED EGG RECIPE (15 mins)
+PREPARATION FOR SILKEN SMOOTH CHINESE STEAMED EGG RECIPE (15 mins)

-- Marinate the meat with 1/4 tsp salt, oil and light soya sauce for a few minutes.
+Marinate the meat with the 1/4 tsp salt, 2 tsp of oil and 2 tsp light soya sauce for a few minutes.